guillaumelauzier/42dico/README.md

 # C 07

-1. **strdup**: This function would likely create a copy of a given string by dynamically allocating memory (using `malloc` or similar) and then copying the string into the new memory location.
+1. **strdup**: This function would create a copy of a given string by dynamically allocating memory (using `malloc` or similar) and then copying the string into the new memory location.

-2. **range**: This function might create an array of sequential integers within a given range.
+2. **range**: This function create an array of sequential integers within a given range.
 For instance, `range(1,5)` could produce an array `[1, 2, 3, 4, 5]`.

-3. **ultimate_range**: This function might be an extension of `range`, potentially returning more information such as the size of the range or allowing for steps other than 1.
+3. **ultimate_range**: This function be an extension of `range`, potentially returning more information such as the size of the range or allowing for steps other than 1.

-4. **strjoin**: This function likely concatenates two strings.
+4. **strjoin**: This function concatenates two strings.
 It might allocate memory for a new string that contains the contents of both input strings one after the other.

-5. **convert_base**: This function might convert a number from one base to another.
+5. **convert_base**: This function convert a number from one base to another.
 For example, it could be used to convert a binary number to a decimal number or a decimal number to hexadecimal.

-6. **split**: This function could split a string into an array of strings based on a given delimiter.
+6. **split**: This function splits a string into an array of strings based on a given delimiter.
 For example, `split("hello world", " ")` could return an array with two elements: `["hello", "world"]`.

 # C 08